Delivering enabling infrastructure in the right place, at the right time, is critical in unlocking land supply for new housing and businesses.

-As part of the modernisation of South Australia’s planning system, a more equitable and transparent process for coordinating and delivering infrastructure has been introduced.
+As part of the modernisation of South Australia’s planning system, infrastructure delivery schemes under the Planning, Development and Infrastructure Act 2016 have been introduced as a more equitable and transparent process for coordinating, funding and delivering infrastructure.

 Infrastructure schemes are a new planning mechanism that will supplement existing arrangements such as planning conditions, deeds and bonding arrangements.